V (New York City Subway service): Merger of V and M trains

 In late 2009, the MTA confronted a financial crisis, and many of the same service cuts threatened just months earlier during a previous budget crisis were revisited.
 One of the proposals included completely phasing out service and using the V as its replacement.
 Under this proposal, the V would no longer serve its southern terminus at Lower East Side–Second Avenue.
 Instead, after leaving Broadway–Lafayette Street, it would take the Chrystie Street Connection to join the BMT Nassau Street Line, and stop at Essex Street in Manhattan before crossing the Williamsburg Bridge and serving all M stations to Middle Village-Metropolitan Avenue in Queens.

 The MTA determined that this move, while still a service cut, would actually benefit M passengers, as approximately 17,000 of them traveled to its stations in Lower Manhattan, whereas 22,000 transferred to other lines to reach destinations in Midtown Manhattan.
 Additionally, this merger would open up new travel options for northern Brooklyn and Queens riders, in that it would allow direct and more convenient access to areas that were not served by those routes before such as Midtown Manhattan.

 On March 19, 2010, it was decided that the V designation would be discontinued and the new service would retain the M's designation instead, which would now be designated with an orange symbol representing an IND Sixth Avenue Line train.
 Many MTA board members had opposed the elimination of the M designation, saying that passengers would be more comfortable with an M designation rather than a V designation, and because the M had been around longer than the V.

 The V ceased operation on Friday, June 25, 2010, with the last train bound for Forest Hills–71st Avenue leaving Lower East Side–Second Avenue at 11:33 p.m.
 Official M service via the Chrystie Street Connection began on Monday, June 28, 2010.
-From July 3, 2017, until April 27, 2018, reconstruction work on the BMT Myrtle Avenue Line resulted in some M trains operating between 71st Avenue in Queens and Second Avenue in Manhattan (replicating the V's original routing) during rush hours.
+From July 3, 2017, until April 27, 2018, reconstruction work on the BMT Myrtle Avenue Line resulted in some M trains operating between 71st Avenue in Queens and Second Avenue in Manhattan during rush hours, replicating the V's original routing.